 They sure do, maybe not as many as you’re used to but they are there.
 Some do have a problem with withdrawals and you may need to try a few times or some different machines.
-Servibanca seems to work more than most and have higher withdrawal limits(maximum 780 000 pesos).
+Servibanca, Citibank and Davivienda seem to work more than most and have higher withdrawal limits(maximum 780 000 pesos).
 Some banks often have a withdrawal limit of around 300 000 pesos.

 Yeah, they kinda are.
 But that depends on where you are and what you’re doing.
 You’ll find all manner of drugs very easy to find and cheaper than back home.
 But theres always a downside…………… If you are going to do drugs in Colombia(and we say don’t) then take a hell of a lot of care.
 Theres a problem in Cartagena, for instance, of the dealer calling the cops as soon as you walk away.
 They work together, the cops will shake you down and extort money from you and the dealers get their drugs back, everyone wins but you.
 If they don’t get a bribe then it’s off to jail you go.